 Even more frustrating, many dispensaries falsely label their FECO products as RSO.

-Both FECO and RSO have the same final characteristics and appear very dark, thick, sticky consistency upon successful completion, and both utilize alcohol as the solvent for extraction.
+Both FECO and RSO have the same final characteristics and appear very dark, thick, and sticky consistency upon successful completion, and both utilize alcohol as the solvent for extraction.

 The main difference between FECO and RSO is the type of alcohol used for the extraction.